vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 It must be possible for any party to run a one off [transfer](????-????-transfers.md) or create a [periodic transfer](????-????-transfers.md) to any of these reward accounts.
 Note that saying "per every Vega asset" twice above isn't a typo.
 We want to be able to pay rewards e.g. in $VEGA for markets settling in e.g. $USDT.

+Reward account balances are to be summed per reward asset and added to the network treasury account for the asset when a [LNL checkpoint](../non-protocol-specs/0005-limited-network-life.md) is made.
+Reward accounts themselves are not part of LNL checkpoints.

 ## Reward distribution